June 7, 2022

 Have you always worked freelance?

 Yes, in one way or another, I’ve worked freelance for a long time.
-I have had part-time journalism jobs and freelanced, and I’ve also had periods of pure freelancing.
+I have had part-time journalism jobs and freelanced, and I’ve also had periods of full-time freelancing.
 I spent two and a half years, in two stints, freelancing while on maternity leave.
 I was able to keep working, which kept me a bit sane in the midst of the baby phase, keep my hand in professionally with recent clips and give me a chance to pitch different stories to my usual beat.
+(Here’s how to identify the best freelance writing niches for you.)

 Has corporate writing become content marketing writing?

 In many ways, content marketing writing is the new corporate writing.
-I’ve done this kind of work, where you write for a business or brand, rather than for an editorial publication, on demand.
+I’ve done this kind of work, where you write for a business or brand, rather than for an editorial publication, on-demand.
 These days there’s a lot of content marketing writing, just have a look at LinkedIn at all the content managers and the like, and this tells you that businesses, brands and organizations of all stripes recognize the importance of content marketing.
+(Ready to try content marketing writing?
+Book a freelance coaching session with Diana to learn how.)

-How do you mix editorial and content writing as a freelancer?
+How do you mix editorial and content marketing writing as a freelancer?

 Where do you find content marketing writing jobs?